owen-it/laravel-auditing-doc/audit-resolvers.md

 ```

 ## URL Resolver
-This resolver uses the `Request::fullUrlWithQuery()` method to get the current URL (including any query strings).
+This resolver uses the `Request::fullUrl()` method to get the current URL (including any query strings).

 Here's a resolver example where query strings are not included.